NEIGHBORHOOD AND COMMUNITIES COALITION (NACC)

 In many Michigan communities, there is a well-documented shortage of affordable housing.
 In these communities, local businesses cannot attract workers because there simply is no place for their workers to live.

-- Lack of investors for small- to medium-sized projects
+- Lack of investors for small- to medium-sized community economic development projects

 Communities know their problems- and how to solve them.

 Very large community development projects have tax incentives to attract investors.
 Small- to medium-sized neighborhood and rural community revitalization projects are often overlooked because they lack the same tools to attract resources.

 - The ultimate beneficiaries of the work are residents of Michigan’s urban neighborhoods and rural communities.

 - Public-private partnerships to leverage more support for our local communities, will benefit everyone